shreya-singh21/60-DAYS-DEVOPS-CHALENGE/DAY_8/README.md

           2. In IAM account if the person is trying to access the service which they don't have permission will get the error message.

-**GROUPS & ATTACH POLICIES**
+## GROUPS & ATTACH POLICIES

-IAM Group is a collection of users.
+IAM Group is a collection of  IAM users.
 In IAM group we can add user and attach policies.
 Whatever policies atatched to group will apply the same policies on users and whenever the user is going to remove automatically permission is going to remove from user.

 **Following are some important characteristics of user groups:**